y-akio/taxi/README.md

 The CI pipeline does the following:

 - Validates any changes made to [deployment manifests](../deploy).
-- Builds an image and pushes it to the registry
+- Builds an image and pushes it to the registry.

 ### CD